Holist-IX/athos/README.md

     If you have docker compose installed, the simplest way would be to run the `run_docker.sh` script, you can add `output` as an optional variable if you want feedback when Athos is running.
 This will build the Athos docker as well as run it to ensure everything is working.

-    This will mount `etc/mixtt` and `etc/faucet` into the docker container.
+    This will mount `etc/athos` and `etc/faucet` into the docker container.

     1.2 Pure Docker

-    If you would prefer using just docker, you can build it using `docker build mixtt:latest .` in the install directory.
+    If you would prefer using just docker, you can build it using `docker build athos:latest .` in the install directory.

     To run it you can run the following:

-    `docker run -it --privileged mixtt`
+    `docker run -it --privileged athos`

     This will run Athos with the example network topology, running 4 OpenFlow Open vSwitches configured via faucet and 2 bmv2 switches running p4 compiled umbrella code.